WHO I AM

 If this were it, would my life feel true?

 That year planted a quiet seed.
 Not immediately into end-of-life work.
-But into a deeper understanding of time, presence, and the conversations we postpone because we assume we have more of it.
+But into a deeper understanding of time, presence, and the conversations we postpone because we assume there is always more time.
 Once you have seen death up close, you carry it with you.

 This work did not begin with a business idea.
 It began with a dream.
 One that felt unmistakably clear.
-I didn´t ignore it.
-I decided to train as an end-of-life doula, to meet that calling with competence.
+I decided to train as an end-of-life doula and meet that calling with competence.
+Through that work, I saw what happens when things are not clear, when people are left figuring things out in moments that are already heavy enough.

 The Dream